gitayam/airbnb-reviews/README.md

 This repository contains a script for generating polite and professional reviews for Airbnb guests using OpenAI's GPT.
 It supports both command-line and web-based interfaces, with the web interface designed to be hosted via Docker.

+See a live demo of the web interface [here](https://reviews.managerentals.org/).
 ## Features

 - **CLI Interface**: A simple script that prompts the user for details and generates a review.